Godnoken/angular-mini-forum/README.md

 Confirm password's input styling only reacts to errors when it first has successfully matched to password and then unmatched again.
 As of right now, I do not know how to solve this in angular without doing a dirty fix.

+---

+Login validation only checks if email is valid *first* when the password provided in the input is longer than 3 characters due to how json-server-auth reports errors.
+Not sure how to solve it at this time.

 ## Wishbox

 Since Angular has no way of dynamically changing "updateOn" prop on formControl, I can not implement passive/aggressive rules to user validation messages/styling without making some ugly fix.

+---

+Time on forum comments doesn't display pleasingly when it's between 00:00 and 01:00.
+It drops to 0:0, 0:5 and so on.

+---